-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 Angola center Yanick Moreira was less diplomatic.

-“We got our (butt) kicked.
+“We got … kicked.
 That’s it,” Moreira said.
 “I’m sorry about my language, but I don’t want to embarrass my country.
 When you come to the World Cup, you’ve got to be ready to play.”

 Serbia used 11 of its 12 players by the end of the first quarter.
 The only Serbian who didn’t play was Nemanja Bjelica, sidelined with what Djordjevic said was knee inflammation caused by a cyst.
 Bjelica will be re-evaluated on Sunday.